KeithLaker/KeithLaker.github.io/Workshops/adb-loading-using-sql/updating-sales-data/updating-sales-data.md

 ## STEP 4 - Updating The Movie Sales Data Using MERGE

 1. Copy and paste the command below in SQL worksheet and run it:
     ```
     <copy>MERGE INTO movie_sales_fact a
 		USING (
 			SELECT order_num,
 			discount_percent,
 			actual_price
 		FROM movie_fin_adj_argentina_ext) b
 		ON ( a.order_num = b.order_num )
 		WHEN MATCHED THEN
 		UPDATE
 		SET a.discount_percent = b.discount_percent,
 		a.actual_price = b.actual_price;
 		COMMIT;</copy>
     ```

 2. The update process should take about 2-3 seconds and then return the usual successfully completed message:

     ![Update process completes successfully](images/3054194696.png)

-3. Let's run the same simple query again to validate that our refunds file has been successfully processed.
+3. Let's run the same simple query again to validate that our financial adjustments file has been successfully processed.
 Copy and paste the following query into your SQL worksheet:

     ```
     <copy>SELECT